mjggibson4/Practical2/Finalised/Troubleshooting.md

-# Troubleshooting/Internal Checks
+# Troubleshooting

 ## Purpose
-This file documents the internal checks that occur within the code of the Population Model project in order to ensure that it functions correctly.
-This document should also be used for troubleshooting purposes.
+This file documents the error messages associated within the bacterial bomb model.
+This document should be used in order to troubleshoot encountered issues.

 <br />

 ## User Inputs
-Within this model the user is asked to input values for six variables:
+Within this model the user is asked to input values for nine variables:

-            * num_of_sheep
-            * num_of_wolves
-            * neighbourhood
-            * num_of_iterations
-            * wolf_threshold
-            * sheep_threshold
+#### Initial Conditions
+   * Number of Bacteria: Number of bacteria to be released by the bomb
+   * Elevation: Height at which bomb is detonated

+#### XY Probabilities
+    North: Probability of particle moving in the positive y direction
+    South: Probability of particle moving in the negative y direction
+    West: Probability of particle moving in the negative x direction
+    East: Probability of particle moving in the positive x direction
+#### Z Probabilites
+    Up: Probability of particle moving in the positive z direction
+    Level: Probability of particle keeping a constant z value
+    Down: Probability of particle moving in the negative z direction

 These variables MUST be positive integers for the program to function correctly.
 This data is validated internally via a try/except error capturing structure.
 In the event one of these variables is found not be a positive integer a message box is displayed asking the user to reenter these values as shown below.

 <img src="https://github.com/mjggibson4/Practical1/blob/master/ParameterError.png" width="550">